komadori/bevy_mod_outline/README.md

 - `bevy_ui` _(default)_ - Adds a render graph edge to prevent clashing with the UI.
 This adds a dependency on the `bevy_ui` crate and can be disabled if it is not used.
-- `interpolation_03` - Define `Lerp` trait impls using version 0.3 of the
-`interpolation` crate in addition to 0.2.
-This will become the default in the next breaking release.

 ## Licence